 After his sordid affair with Bathsheba, David cried out, “Create in me a clean heart, O God!
 And renew a right spirit within me!”
-(Psalm 51:10) But, once Jesus did come and He is received at salvation, is this something that the people of God should still cry out, if sin has been covered by His blood, we’re washed clean and made as white as snow??
+(Psalm 51:10) At this point in time, Jesus Christ had not yet come to earth.
+David’s spirit was broken over his sin and through the power of praise, he invited the Lord to do a new work in him.
+But, once Jesus did come and He is received at salvation, is this something that the people of God should still cry out, if sin has been covered by His blood, we’re washed clean and made as white as snow??
 Yes!
 Your heart is cleansed, made new and your sins are covered by the blood of Jesus Christ at the moment of your salvation because, “Whoever confesses that Jesus is the Son of God, God lives in him, and he in God.”
 (1 John 4:15) BUT…

 Salvation and sanctification are two completely different processes of creation- and you need them both- and you must invite the Lord to do them both.~Alicia Purdy

 The word “create” that David used was more than a cry for salvation or a cleansing from sin – he wanted to be broken and put back together by the Lord.
-David wanted the rough edges polished off.
+David lifted up his soul to the Lord because he wanted the rough edges polished off.
 David wanted to be smashed to pieces and refashioned to look more like the Lord- no matter how painful it would be.
 David wanted the Lord to create and birth within him something that was entirely new.
 David’s cry to “create in me a clean heart” was not a cry to be a “new creation” through salvation, but a “new creation” through sanctification!

-Salvation and sanctification are two completely different processes of creation- and you need them both– and you must invite the Lord to do them both.
+Salvation and sanctification are two completely different processes of creation and transformation in your spirit and soul– and you need them both– and you must invite the Lord to do them both.
 When you come to Christ, you already know that there’s more work to be done!
 We all make horrible mistakes, bad choices and sinful things- in spite of our best efforts.
 But that doesn’t mean you need to get saved again and that is not what David was crying out for.
 David was a man after God’s own heart (Acts 13:22) and yet he recognized that loving God wasn’t enough to get him through life, living for Him was just as important.

 “Who can understand his errors?
 Cleanse me from secret faults.
-Keep back Your servant also from presumptuous sins; may they not rule over me.
-Then I will be upright and innocent from great transgression.
-Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.”
+Keep back your servant also from presumptuous sins and may they not rule over me.
+They, I will be upright and innocent from great transgression.
+Le the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.”
 (Psalm 19:12-14)